 Moab, Utah, United States

-Moab is often recognized as the mountain biking capital of the United States, if not the world.
+Moab is often dubbed as the mountain biking capital of the United States, if not the world.
 The red rock landscape provides one of the most unique locations on the planet.
 Riders from all over the world make the pilgrimage to this outdoor mecca to ride trails like Porcupine Rim, Poison Spider, Slickrock, and the Whole Enchilada.
 While the region is accessible year-round, spring and fall are the most favorable seasons due to high summer temperatures.
 The region is also highly coveted by off-road enthusiasts and is the gateway to Arches and Canyonlands National Parks.

 Nelson, New Zealand

 New Zealand is an adrenaline lover’s paradise.
 This tiny island nation thrives on outdoor pursuits and mountain biking is at the top of many lists.
 Located on the northern side of the south island, the small coastal city of Nelson may be home to some of the best mountain biking in the entire country.
 And while there are higher mountains in other locations, the more than 3,000-foot tall peaks rise dramatically from sea level.
-Perhaps the most sought after destination near Nelson are the trails at Wairoa Gorge.
+Perhaps the most sought-after destination near Nelson is the trails at Wairoa Gorge.
 This bike park, created by an American billionaire, opened to the public in 2016 and provides an unprecedented experience.

 Crested Butte, Colorado